leanprover/lean4/doc/monads/intro.md

 ## [Monads Tutorial](monads.lean.md)
 Now that you have an intuition for how abstract structures work, you'll examine some of the problems that functors and applicative functors don't help you solve.
-Then you'll lean the specifics of how to actually use monads with some examples using the `Option` monad and the all important `IO` monad.
+Then you'll learn the specifics of how to actually use monads with some examples using the `Option` monad and the all important `IO` monad.

 ## [Reader Monads](readers.lean.md)